kubernetes-sigs/gateway-api/geps/gep-713/index.md

 * `c1` is augmented by the combination of `m1` + `m2`, whenever activated in the context of `b2`;
 * `c2` is augmented by the combination of `m1` + `m2`.

-The next section describes the different ways to combine metaresource instances (known as *merge strategiesI*), including a trivial merge strategy of not merging specs at all.
+The next section describes the different ways to combine metaresource instances (known as *merge strategies*), including a trivial merge strategy of not merging specs at all.

 In the most trivial case where metaresources can only directly target the objects whose behavior they intend to augment (i.e. instances of `C` without any indirections) and no metaresource specs are merged at all, the outcome of the process of calculating effective metaresources is simplified to a 1:1 mapping between metaresource and target object at most, where the declared metaresource equals the effective one, with no combinatorial specs nor contextual variations.